News / Analysis

 Finance Update – US Election Pre-Shocks Start RumblingSeptember 1, 2020

 Asian indices are up this morning led by the China A50’s 1.8% rise.
-Australia and New Zealand both closed down 1.3 & 1.4% respectively after the Reserve Bank of Australia maintained its 0.25% interest rate.
+Australia and New Zealand both closed down 1.3 & 1.4% respectively after the Reserve Bank of Australia maintained its 0.25% The cost of accessing money not owned. rate.
 Building permits in Australia increased by 12% MoM in July while AiG’s manufacturing index dropped to 49.3.

 Manufacturing in New Zealand was also down by 3 ticks to 53.6 while building permits there decreased by 4.5%.
 Unemployment in Japan was up a tenth in July to 2.9%, while China’s manufacturing PMI for August increased to 53.1.